Homeschooling for the GED Test

 Choices for Parents and Homeschool Curriculum for GED

 For students struggling with traditional school, homeschooling through GED preparation is an excellent alternative that will keep them on a path toward a high school equivalency credential.
 Some states may provide a pathway to a high school diploma for homeschool students, but, for many, an equivalency is the only accredited credential they can earn.
 If your homeschool child is not eligible for a traditional high school diploma, they will need to earn a high school equivalency diploma in order to meet requirements for college, their career of choice, or state regulations.
-High School Equivalency credentials include GED, HiSET, and TASC.
+High School Equivalency credentials include GED and HiSET.
 For a comprehensive online English and math homeschooling curriculum that's engaging and motivating, Essential Education provides versatile options for any homeschool student pursuing online education.

 GED vs. Homeschool Diploma

 While homeschooling is a great alternative to a traditional school, homeschool curriculums are not eligible for accreditation, and homeschool diplomas are not accredited in the same way that traditional high school diplomas are.
 For your child's homeschool education to be certified, they will need to obtain a high school equivalency certificate through one of the approved testing services.
 This will enable them to expand their career options, apply to colleges and universities, or join the armed forces.